-Irrespective of the type of storage facility to be constructed it is important that it is correctly designed and constructed and that the Scottish Environment Protection Agency is notified at least 28 days prior to bringing the new structure into use:
+Irrespective of the type of storage facility to be constructed it is important that it is correctly designed and constructed and that the Scottish Environment Protection Agency is notified at least 30 days prior to construction commencing.

 Design standards

 New or substantially enlarged slurry stores must meet the requirements of The Water Environment (Controlled Activities)(Scotland) Amendment Regulations 2021, referred to as the Regulations elsewhere in this text.